Cbot-XRPL/URI-Token-Remit/README.md

 ```

-## NFT Metadata and Roytlies
+## Current NFT Metadata and Roytlies

 This hook is compliant with the Royties and brokerage standard XLS-53d standard.
-Setting a broker hook will push your NFT offers through a broker and ensure your royties are paid.
+Setting a Royalty param on this hook will ensure a broker can be prepared to read pay it accordingly.
 Beware a broker controls the trade of your asset and may charge fees.

+## Promosed NFT Metadata and Roytlies

+I propose We write a hook that on URI token purchase, the issuer hook state is read, fee paid, and NFt transfer finished.
+The hook installed it could also block anyout going TX to non royties hook accounts.
+Any minting app could block a transaction if the user does not have the roylies hook.
+This hook would have a very basic code and be very light weight on users accounts and the network.
+This proposed roytie standard would be compadible with XLS-53 and this URI Token Remit hook.
+Brokers and a Roylties hook could co exist.

 ## Collaberation